I’m not an activist. Before this past Saturday, I’ve never participated in a political demonstration of any kind. No marching or sit-in or boycott.

 I say parking because it’s too late for public transportation or car pooling, which would have been the best options if we’d had our act together.
 But we didn’t, so I suggested we drive to the National Arboretum, park for free, and bike the 7 miles downtown.

 Pippa rejected that option as way too much work, so I contacted a good college friend who lives on the East side of DC, right off I-295. “any chance ur home this am?”
-I texted, hoping I didn’t sound too desperate.
+I texted to Gigi, hoping I didn’t sound too desperate.